trunk-os/charon-packages/docs/Packaging Specification.md

 - `name`: must be same as the filename, which corresponds to the package name.
 - `variables`: an object (which may be empty) containing key/pairs of template variable to default value.
 Values are always string; see the other notes on type management in this document.

+### Using variables

+Using variables requires wrapping the name of the variable in question marks, `?like_so?`.
+It must exist as a variable, that is the only requirement.

+You can define variables as prompts or within the variables file.
 ### Example

 ```json